jjv360/nim-traymenu/README.md

 drain(int.high)
 ```

 > **Note:** The `show()` function may fail if dependent libraries are not available on the system, or if the current desktop environment doesn't support system tray icons.
 You can wrap it with a try/catch to handle this.
-It uses the WinAPI on Windows, and

-> **Note:** On linux you'll need the DBus dev package, which you can get with `sudo apt install libdbus-1-dev`

 See the [example](./tests/test_tray.nim) for more information.